 Why do you think you hid your diabetes?

-So, you reached out and created a bigger support system -- that's at the heart of Strength In Numbers.
-Why did you want to go public like that?
+So, you reached out and created a bigger support system… Why did you want to go public like that?

 Sanofi approached me about doing this awareness and outreach campaign, and I was absolutely thrilled to do it.
 The message of this campaign hits so close to home, and it’s about my journey in finally being able to not feel so alone and isolated, but to reach out and ask for help.
 For me, it’s about having a co-star in my life.
 My husband, Julio, is my diabetes co-star and I couldn’t do it without him.
 This became a whole family affair.
 I hope that can help others find those co-stars in their own life.